Many in stock

-Douglas Fir shafts make very tough, durable arrows; they are are lighter than Ash, but a little heavier than Cedar or Spruce.
+Douglas Fir shafts make very tough, durable arrows; they are are lighter than Ash or Hickory, but a little heavier than Cedar or Spruce.

 A properly-spined parallel shaft will fly perfectly well, but when you shoot a tapered arrow for the first time, you’ll feel a difference.
 Tapered shafts offer several advantages over parallel shafts:

 - Improved arrow flight.
 A tapered arrow will recover from paradox more quickly if there is less weight or mass at the tail.

 - Heavy front of center .
 When set up correctly, a tapered arrow will move the balance point forward, offering improved stability.